-9: PERFORMANCE IMPROVEMENT PROJECTS (PIP)

-- Facilitates clinical and administrative PIP activities. - Uses data as a foundation for the PIP Implementation and Submission Tool. - Evaluates progress on PIP stages and reviews final reports. - Shares information about PIP activities with QMT that may be used in policy making.
+9: PERFORMANCE IMPROVEMENT PROJECTS (PIP) Facilitates clinical and administrative PIP activities.
+Uses data as a foundation for the PIP Implementation and Submission Tool.
+Evaluates progress on PIP stages and reviews final reports.
+Shares information about PIP activities with QMT that may be used in policy making.
 Objective 9 To maintain two (2) active Performance Improvement Projects (PIPs); one (1) clinical and one (1) administrative, per fiscal year.
 Goal 9 To complete the appropriate steps in the CAEQRO PIP Validation Tool for each PIP.
 Responsible Partners SOC QICs; PIP chairs; Quality Services Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include CAEQRO PIP summary reports and Implementation and Submission Tool.

-FY 2018/2019 Evaluation During the 2018-2019 fiscal year, Stanislaus County BHRS had two active PIPs, clinical and administrative.
+FY 2019/2020 Evaluation During the 2019-2020 fiscal year, Stanislaus County BHRS had two active PIPs, clinical and administrative.
 The CalEQRO PIP Validation Tool was completed for each PIP.
+During the 2019 CalEQRO review, the clinical PIP scored at an 84% and the non-clinical (administrative) PIP scored at a 93%.
+The 2020 CalEQRO review will take place on October 20 th & 21 st , 2020.
 Recommendations Stanislaus County BHRS will continue to have two active PIPs per fiscal year.